-Everything has its own pros and cons and employee referral scheme is no different.
-There are companies where you will find that the employee referral program is not that popular and in some places, the hiring is totally dependent on the employee referrals.
+Everything has its own pros and cons and an employee referral scheme is no different.
+There are companies where you will find that the employee referral program is not that popular and in some places, the hiring is totally dependent on employee referrals.

 If your employee referral program is under appreciated, then you must take serious consideration to enhance it a bit and in case it heavily relies on the employee referral program, then you must take into consideration, the pros and cons of the employee referrals.

 In the recruitment and selection process, an employee referral program plays a very important role.
-Though this program comes with its own advantages and disadvantages, it is still one of the popular way of hiring employees.
+Though this program comes with its own advantages and disadvantages, it is still one of the popular ways of hiring employees.